Want To vs. Have To: Discovering the Joy of Giving

 Obviously, the Lord didn’t need their money.
 He only wanted them to remember Who had blessed them.
 By celebrating, they were reminded.
 Further, He commanded that the celebration be at His house, not theirs, so they wouldn’t start thinking they had created their own blessings.

-Each fall in Jerusalem the Lord hosted a national celebration with His people coming from all over.
+Each fall in Jerusalem, at the time of the Feast of Tabernacles, the Lord hosted a national celebration with His people coming from all over.
 The aroma of delicious foods cooking over open fires permeated the whole city.
 For seven days where ever you went there was an air of joy and festivity as the people remembered their Provider and gave thanks.
+In the US, our Thanksgiving celebration was originally patterned after it.

-Because it felt good to obey, they learned the joy of giving.
+Because it felt good to obey, they wanted to do it, and they learned the joy of giving.
 When it came time to donate the tithe to the poor, they did so with a generous spirit, knowing that they were giving away the Lord’s share not theirs.
 (It’s always easier to be generous with some one else’s money.)
-Because each community helped its own poor directly everyone got the help they needed, and the people could see the effect of their generosity.
+Because each community helped its own poor directly everyone got the help they needed, and the people could see how their generosity was blessing others.

 What About Now?

-Contrast that with the way of giving today.
-We no longer believe that one tenth is the Lord’s and we no longer credit Him for our blessings.
-We think we’re being asked for some of our own money, and we’re not clear about the benefit.
-We’re told that the Lord’s work will be hindered without our help.
-He’s portrayed as a cash poor beggar in some circles and as an inflexible creditor in others.
+Contrast that with the way of giving in the Church today.
+Because we’re not under the Law, we no longer believe that one tenth is the Lord’s, so we no longer credit Him for our blessings.
+When the Church asks for money, we think we’re being asked for some of our own money, and sometimes we’re not clear about the benefit.
+All we’re told is that the Lord’s work will be hindered without our help, as if the all powerful King of the Universe will be stopped in His tracks for lack of our contribution.

 Some “religious” groups require 10% of their members’ income and conduct periodic audits to make sure they’re getting it all.
 Some even teach that tithing is evidence of salvation.
 It’s the most glaring example of man’s religion working at cross-purposes with the intent of God’s laws.